 2.3 Preparation of Moringa oleifera leaf meal

-Moringa oleifera leaves also known as Drumstick was collected from farmers field.
+Moringa oleifera leaves, also known as Drumstick, was collected from farmers’ fields.
 After removing twigs and leaflets by hand, the cut branches were spread out on a concrete floor and allowed to dry for a period of 5 days under shady conditions.
 The leaves were then kept into hot air oven at 500C for 3-4 hours to make them crispy for easy blending.
 The dried leaves were then run through a hammer mill sieve with a size of 4-5mm to produce the Moringa oleifera leaf meal (MOLM) and then stored in air tight polythene bags.

 2.4.
 Experimental treatment and diet:

 There were eight dietary treatments where in, basal diet was supplemented with Vitamin C (200 mg/kg), Vitamin E (10 IU/kg), and varying level of Moringa oleifera leaf meal @ 1.0, 3.0, 5.0, 7.0, 9.0 % in diet of Japanese quail layer birds.
 The corn-soybean diet was in a mash form and was calculated as per ICAR (2013) specification.
-Feed ingredients required for the formulation of the experimental diet were procured from the feed unit and all the ingredients were ground at feed mill before mixing at feed unit of the Instructional Poultry Farm (IPF), GBPUAT, Pantnagar. α- tocopherol (Evion-400) and Vitamin C required for the trial was procured from local market Pantnagar.
+Feed ingredients required for the formulation of the experimental diet were procured from the feed unit and all the ingredients were ground at the feed mill before mixing at the feed unit of the Instructional Poultry Farm (IPF), GBPUAT, Pantnagar. α- tocopherol (Evion-400) and Vitamin C required for the trial was procured from local market, Pantnagar.

 2.5 Chemical analysis of drumstick leaves: